-- Report to the Attendance Secretary for attendance and remain in the library for the duration of A block. - Adhere to school policies during this time: be in uniform and refrain from cell phone use or bringing food and drink into the library.
+- Report to the Registrar for attendance and remain in the library for the duration of A block. - Adhere to school policies during this time: be in uniform and refrain from cell phone use or bringing food and drink into the library. - Students may not leave campus during Dual Enrollment Study Halls or any other academic or non-academic class.